 - Place one side down on a heavy cookie sheet

-- Bake for 15 minutes; turn and baked for another 15 minutes
+- Bake for 15 minutes; turn and baked for another 15 minutes (check after 10 minutes to make sure they aren't getting too dark)

 - While baking, combine the goat cheese with the cream (or half and half) and honey with a mixer